Think back to some of your favorite videos. What did you like about them?

 Explaining a concept

 Motion Graphics are great for creating a powerful explainer video.
 ITFT uses motion graphics to illustrate their points and show the blockchain in action.
-It’s an effective way to support a concept because it can help the viewer visualise it in a way a presentation can’t.
+It’s an effective way to support a concept because it can help the viewer visualize it in a way a presentation can’t.

 Next time you create an explainer video, you can use motion graphics to support a point or to help the viewer see the information you share in a different way.